kanishka-linux/kawaii-player/README.md

 vo=gl

-You can change the parameters as per your choice.
+Users can change the parameters as per their choice.

 Similarly, most of the properties of mpv global config file '~/.config/mpv/config/' will work with this player.
 If possible you should add following line in mpv config file.